 - Math: It may be rather simple to deal with math when you use more illustrative examples.
 Share a piece of the pizza you bought today with your peers, and explain why it is the half of it.

-Kids’ Show and Tell Letters Example
+Show and Tell Letters: Sample List

 Finding things that start with the letter “x” for the kids’ show and tell might be rather challenging, as there are not so many frequently used words starting with this letter.
 However, the following creative and educative ideas are possible: